OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 There are two main problems with this, both related to performance:

 1. Packages are transferred at deployment time.
 If packages are large this can take quite a long time.
-1. Information has to be shipped back and forth between the Octopus Server and deployment targets for every step.
-High latency can introduce artificial delays in long running deployments.
+1. Information has to be shipped back and forth between the Octopus Server and deployment targets during deployments.
+High latency in these communications can have a significant impact on deployment durations.

 These customers would like to promote the release at a time of their choosing, have packages automatically transferred efficiently to the appropriate data center, and then perform the deployment as quickly as possible.